 What is Supply Chain Management?

 To understand what is supply chain management, let us first review its definition.
-“Supply Chain Management or SCM is the management of a network, which is used to deliver products and services, from the raw material to the customers, through physical distribution, the flow of information, and cash.”
+“SCM or Supply Chain Management process is the management of a network, which is used to deliver products and services, from the raw material to the customers, through physical distribution, the flow of information, and cash.”
 Given the supply chain management definition, it is comprised of a network of both processes and entities.
 A basic SCM has three entities: Producer, Supplier, and Customer.
 These entities that perform the processes can be businesses, governmental organizations, or individuals.
 A supply chain doesn’t have to be global, but the massive chains that interest us in this course – the ones that run through corporations – are decidedly international in scope.
 The figure below illustrates a very basic SC (not necessarily global) with three entities–a producer with one supplier and one customer.

-3 Core Entities in a Supply Chain
+3 Core Entities in a Supply Chain Management

 Three SCM entities can be departments, functional areas, or individuals within a larger organization; internal and external supply chains exist.
 For the most part, the standard applies to corporations.
 Most work on supply chains, both theoretical and applied, involves a manufacturing firm in the middle (although service firms also have supply chains) with a supplier of materials or components on the upstream side and a customer on the downstream side.
 As per the supply chain management definition, and technically speaking, an SC needs only those three entities to exist.
 But that isn’t realistic for global supply chains management.
-A comprehensive understanding of supply chain management roles is integral to our supply chain management course, diploma of supply chain management, and a distance-learning MBA in supply chain management.
+A comprehensive understanding of supply chain management roles is integral to our supply chain management course, diploma of supply chain management, and a distance-learning MBA in supply chain management programs.

 1. Supplier